Red (Black Uhuru album)

-Red is a 1981 album by the Jamaican reggae band Black Uhuru.
+Red is the fourth album by the Jamaican reggae band Black Uhuru, released in 1981.
 The line-up of the band changed many times during its 16 years but this is the second release for the line-up of Michael Rose, Sandra "Puma" Jones and Derek "Duckie" Simpson.
 Sly & Robbie were again in the production seat after having previously worked with the band on the 1980 album Sinsemilla.